 The biggest tax reform i.e. Goods and Services Tax is now a part of the Indian Economy.
-A new and unified tax structure is followed for indirect taxation on the place of various tax laws like Excise duty, Service Tax, VAT, CST, etc. and for sure the new tax regime is determined to eliminate the cascading effect of tax on transaction of products and services, and it will result in availability of product and services to consumers at a lower price.
+A new and unified tax structure is followed for indirect taxation in place of various tax laws like Excise duty, Service Tax, VAT, CST, etc. and for sure the new tax regime is determined to eliminate the cascading effect of tax on transaction of products and services, and it will result in availability of product and services to consumers at a lower price.

 GDP Data for FY 2023-24 3rd Quarter (October to December 2023)